multiplegeorges/vue-cli-plugin-s3-deploy/README.md

     cloudfrontMatchers: "A comma-separated list of paths to invalidate (default: /*)",
     uploadConcurrency: "Number of concurrent uploads (default: 5)",
     cacheControl: "Sets cache-control metadata for all uploads, overridden for individual files by pwa settings"
+    cacheControlPerFile: "Overrides the cacheControl setting on a per-file basis (see example below)"
     gzip: "Enables GZIP compression",
     gzipFilePattern: "Pattern for matching files to be gzipped.
 (By default: '**/*.{js,css,json,ico,map,xml,txt,svg,eot,ttf,woff,woff2}')"
 }